shankdub/az_arm_checkov_tagging/README.md

 The pipeline is triggered on changes to the `main` branch excluding changes to pipeline yaml.

 #### Steps
-1. **Task** - UsePythonVerson@0
+1. **Task** - UsePythonVersion:
+   - Install Checkov.
 2. **Script**:
-    - Install Checkov.
-    - Run Checkov on ARM json.
+   - Run Checkov on ARM JSON.
    - Publish Checkov test results.
-    - IF test results contain failures THEN fail pipeline, ELSE deploy ARM Template.
+   - If test results contain failures, then fail pipeline, else deploy ARM template.

 ## Configuration